 There can, however, only be genuine competition if all parties are given a genuine chance to participate and a sufficient number of competitors must participate

 Constitutional principle: Cost-effective

 Functioning or producing effectively and with the least amount of effort.

 In public procurement, cost-effectiveness finds application throughout the procurement process, such as:

 - Contract maintenance/administration

-Factors such as promptness of delivery, reliability in services, level of future operating costs or compatibility with existing equipment may indicate acceptance of some other than the lowest tender.
-Current guidance emphasises the need to take into account whole life costs and not simply the initial procurement costs.
+Factors such as promptness of delivery, reliability in services, level of future operating costs, or compatibility with existing equipment may indicate acceptance of some other than the lowest tender.
+Current guidance emphasizes the need to take into account whole-life costs and not simply the initial procurement costs.